inspection-ai/japanese-toxic-dataset/README.md

 # japanese-toxic-dataset

-ANLP2022 "Proposal and Evaluation of Japanese Toxicity Schema" provides a schema and dataset for toxicity in the Japanese language.
+"Proposal and Evaluation of Japanese Toxicity Schema" provides a schema and dataset for toxicity in the Japanese language.

 The repository is structured as follows:

-- `schema_en.md`: Labeling schema.
+- `schema.md`: Labeling schema.
 - `data/subset.csv`: A subset of the dataset used in "Proposal and Evaluation of Japanese Toxicity Schema".
-Annotation details are described in `schema_en.md`.
+Annotation details are described in `schema.md`.

+## For Japanese

+[README_ja.md](./README_ja.md) is written in Japanese.

 ## Dataset Details